 The full screen view shows one video image.
-Typically, it displays the remote presentation, or, if there is no presentation, it displays your computer screen.
+Typically, it displays the remote presentation, or, if there is no presentation, it displays the other participant or a composite of the other participants.

 Gatekeeper

 A gatekeeper routes audio and video H.323 calls by resolving dial strings (H.323 alias or URI) into the IP address of an endpoint, and handles the initial connection of calls.
 Gatekeepers also implement the dial plan of an organization by routing H.323 calls depending on their dial prefixes.
 Scopia Management includes a built-in Scopia Gatekeeper, while ECS is a standalone gatekeeper.